hansenjn/CiliaQ/README.md

 - **CiliaQ**: An ImageJ plugin to quantify the ciliary shape, length, and fluorescence in images that were pre-processed with CiliaQ_Preparator (and eventually edited with CiliaQ_Editor).

 ## Tools for post-hoc analysis of the output data
-See our [R scripts](https://github.com/hansenjn/CiliaQ/tree/master/R%20Scripts) provided for combining results produced with CiliaQ.
+See our [R scripts](https://github.com/hansenjn/CiliaQ/tree/master/R%20Scripts) for combining results produced with CiliaQ.

 ## Licenses
 The three CiliaQ plugins are published under the [GNU General Public License v3.0](https://github.com/hansenjn/CiliaQ/blob/master/LICENSE).